untruenorth/untruenorth.github.io/_posts/2022-11-20-HP-Gen8-Microserver-TrueNAS-SCALE.md

 ## Round 1

-I started fiddling with this months ago, but hit a brick wall, so put it aside for _some time_.
+I started fiddling with this months ago - probably early 2022 - but hit a brick wall, so put it aside for _some time_.
 Some of these recollections are fuzzy.
 I don't write everthing down as I do it like Jeff Geerling.

 The initial sequence of ~~disappointment~~ events was as follows:
 1. Acquire server
 1. Rip out the optical drive, replace with a smallish SATA SSD, complete with molex-to-SATA power adapter
 1. Upgrade the weak-sauce CPU to something Xeon-y
-1. Buy the wrong sort of RAM upgrade, stick with the 4GB it came with
+1. Buy the wrong sort of RAM upgrade, resolve to stick with the 4GB it came with
 1. Grab TrueNAS SCALE[^1] & burn to a USB stick
 1. Fiddle with the BIOS to ensure USB booting was a thing
-1. Boot!
+1. Boot the installer!
 1. Install!
 1. Reboot!
 1. \<_fails to boot_\> Oh.